mrc-ide/safir/README.md

     [`{nimue}`](https://github.com/mrc-ide/nimue).
 -   **`Vaccine model with multiple doses`**: runs the model for explicit tracking of antibody titre for a 2 dose vaccine.
+-   **`Natural Immunity`**: demonstrates how to modify the vaccine model to also include mechanistic incorporation of natural immunity from infection, as opposed to a generic R (recovered) class.

 ## License

 MIT © Imperial College of Science, Technology and Medicine